 Additionally, some COVID-19 vaccines rely on viral vectors, or modified versions of a different virus, to prompt an immune response.
 Several approved COVID-19 vaccines use viral vectors, such as that by the University of Oxford and British-Swedish company AstraZeneca.

 When most of a population has been vaccinated and is immune to a particular disease, even those who are not immune are considered protected because the likelihood of an outbreak is small.
 This is known as herd immunity.
 Chicken pox, measles, mumps, and polio are all examples of diseases for which the United States has achieved herd immunity due to vaccines.
 However, many experts believe that herd immunity for this coronavirus is unreachable due to uneven vaccination rates, vaccine hesitancy, and the proliferation of new strains.

 Who is involved in vaccine development?

 Vaccines are frequently collaborative efforts across sectors of society, with private pharmaceutical firms teaming up with public health agencies or university labs.
 Here are snapshots of some of the major players in the COVID-19 vaccine field.

 Research institutions and nonprofits.
 Many of the COVID-19 vaccine candidates have involved a university or college assisting in preclinical research or clinical trials.
-In the case of the University of Oxford’s candidate, the research team was already working on vaccines for an unknown disease that could cause a pandemic; then, in January 2020, the group zeroed in on COVID-19.
+In the case of the University of Oxford’s vaccine, the research team was already working on vaccines for an unknown disease that could cause a pandemic; then, in January 2020, the group zeroed in on COVID-19.
 The Gates Foundation has been the leading nonprofit funding COVID-19 vaccine efforts.

-Who are the leading COVID-19 vaccine developers?
+What are the leading COVID-19 vaccines?

 How is a vaccine developed?